munificent/craftinginterpreters/book/hash-tables.md

 </aside>

 In this way, you know that each sequence of characters is represented by only one string in memory.
 This makes value equality trivial.
-If two strings points to the same address in memory, they are obviously the same string and must be equal.
+If two strings point to the same address in memory, they are obviously the same string and must be equal.
 And, because we know strings are unique, if two strings point to different addresses, they must be distinct strings.

 Thus, pointer equality exactly matches value equality.
 Which in turn means that our existing `==` in `findEntry()` does the right thing.
 Or, at least, it will once we intern all the strings.
-In order to reliably de-duplicate all strings, the VM needs to be able to find every string that's created.
+In order to reliably deduplicate all strings, the VM needs to be able to find every string that's created.
 We do that by giving it a hash table to store them all: